+NOTE: the name of state ‘EXPLORING’ may need to be revisited during Rel20 normative phase.

 The detailed potential solution #2 in clause 4.13.3.2 should be used as baseline for normative work.
 The new description and state diagram should replace the content in clause 4.7 of 3GPP TS 28.312 [1].

 5.14 Use case #14: Intent expectation satisfied information

+The description, requirements and potential solutions for intent expectation satisfied information are described in clause 4.14.
+This use case proposes to update intent report to support satisfied information.
+It is recommended to enhance the ExpectationFulfilmentResult defined in 3GPP TS 28.312 [1] to support above management requirement.
+The detailed solution in clause 4.1.3 is used as baseline for normative work.

 5.15 Use case #15: Relation and Interaction with MnS producers for AI/ML Management

-The use case description, requirements and a potential solution for relation and interaction with MnS producers for AI/ML Management are described in clause 4.15.
-This use case clarifies the relation and interaction of intent-driven MnS producers with MnS producers for ML model lifecycle management in both intent pre-evaluation phase and intent fulfilment phase.
+The use case description, requirements and a potential solution for relation and interaction with MnS producers for AI/ML Management and Closed-control-loops are described in clause 4.15.
+This use case clarifies the relation and interaction of intent-driven MnS producers with MnS producers for ML model lifecycle management and Closed-control-loops in both intent pre-evaluation phase and intent fulfilment phase.

-The potential solution described in clause 4.15.3.1, which proposes adding text in 3GPP TS 28.312 [1] in order to describe possible interactions between intent-driven MnS producer and MnS producer for ML model lifecycle management can be used as a baseline for normative work.
+The potential solution described in clause 4.15.3.1, which proposes adding text in 3GPP TS 28.312 [1] in order to describe possible interactions between intent-driven MnS producer and MnS producer for ML model lifecycle management and Closed-control-loops as well the addition of tasks of instantiated CCLs can be used as a baseline for normative work.
 The exact text and the clause to which it belongs can be decided during the normative phase.

 5.16 Use case #16: Investigation on the applicability and potential impacts to support natural language intents translation